Christopher Heinz

 Christopher Drake Heinz (born 1973) is an American businessman and investment manager.
-He is an heir to the billionaire fortune to the family food company Heinz.
+He is an heir to the billionaire fortune from the family food company Heinz.

 Family

 Chris Heinz is the youngest son of United States Senator Henry John Heinz III (d.
 1991) and Teresa Heinz Kerry.
 He is the great-great-grandson of the industrialist and founder of the H.J.
 Heinz Co.
-He has two brothers, H. John Heinz IV (born 4 November 1966) and Andre Heinz.
+He has two brothers, H. John Heinz IV (born November 4, 1966) and Andre Heinz.
 He and his brothers served on the board of The Heinz Endowments chaired by their mother.
 His father was killed in the 1991 mid-air collision of a helicopter and plane (Merion air disaster).

-Chris Heinz is a stepson of former U.S. Secretary of State and former presidential candidate John Kerry, and stepbrother of Alexandra Kerry and Vanessa Kerry.
+Chris Heinz is a stepson of the former United States Secretary of State John Kerry, and stepbrother of Alexandra Kerry and Vanessa Kerry.
 Heinz married Alexandra Lewis in February 2007.
 They have two children.